MatthiasQuintern/bUwUma/README.md

 sidenav-command must be one of the following:

 #### `include`
 Include the generated sidenav at this position.
+This command will always be executed last, after the whole file has been parsed.

 **Argument**:
 Ignored